AhmedRaoofuddin/RAG_Application/corpus/README.md

-# Fortes Eduction - Sample Knowledge Base
+# Fortes Education - Sample Knowledge Base

-This directory contains sample documentation for testing and demonstrating the Fortes Eduction RAG Q&A system.
+This directory contains sample documentation for testing and demonstrating the Fortes Education RAG Q&A system.

 ## Contents